ys218279/ys-sperrins-etl/README.md

 ## Technical Details

 To host your solution, each team will need to host your infrastructure in a single AWS account.
 You can use one of your Northcoders accounts and give each member of your team credentials to access this.
-However, these accounts are not permanent.
-You will probably need several attempts to deploy the infrastructure correctly, so it is in your interest to ensure that you can script the creation of the resources so that they can be rebuilt as quickly and efficiently as possible.
+You will probably need to deploy the infrastructure several times before it is correct, so it is in your interest to ensure that you can automate the creation of the resources so that they can be rebuilt as quickly and efficiently as possible.